-Approximate monthly take-home for a single filer (no dependents):
+Approximate monthly take-home for a single filer with no dependents:

 $30,000/yr → ~$2,100/mo (effective rate ~16%)